FREE ITEM

 [PL 3]

-A Polish made rifle that was designed for the Polish Armed Forces to replace the AK pattern FB Beryl firearm, its development began in 2007 by FB "Łucznik" Radom as part of the Modułowy System Broni Strzeleckiej (Modular Firearm System) program.
-The rifle would go on to be accepted by the Polish army and make rounds around NATO countries and other international customers, being seen as a rival to the HK416, furthermore both the United States and Canada would import a multitude of rifles, both for the military and civilian market.
+A rifle of Polish origin that was designed for the Polish Armed Forces to replace the AK-pattern FB Beryl firearm.
+The MSBS GROT's development began in 2007 by FB "Łucznik" Radom as part of the Modułowy System Broni Strzeleckiej (Modular Firearm System) program.
+The rifle would go on to be accepted by the Polish army and make waves around NATO countries and other international customers as a rival to the HK416.
+Both the United States and Canada would import a multitude of GROTs for both the military and civilian markets. sup sylwek

-Contrary to popular belief, the United States Armed Forces never officially used the gun but instead created stocks of NATO weaponry to be sent or sold to allied countries in case a crisis arose amidst World War 3, many of these stocks would survive the flash and the guns would see combat in the hands of the Unions, paramilitaries and militias, the USRF still owns quite a handful of these guns however they are not as popular due to its caliber.
+Contrary to popular belief, the United States Armed Forces never officially used the gun.
+It was one of many NATO weapons stockpiled to be sent or sold to allied countries in case a crisis arose amidst World War 3.
+Many of these stocks would survive the flash, and the guns would see combat in the hands of the major Unions, paramilitaries, and militias.
+The USRF still operates quite a handful of these guns in its many conflicts.

 CHRISTMAS 2024: LARGE BOX ZETA [UNATTAINABLE]